Lankan Filling Station

-Famous for her show-stopping hoppers at Carriageworks Farmers Market, O Tama Carey has finally flung open the doors to her first permanent restaurant, Lankan Filling Station.
+After building a cult following for her show-stopping hoppers at Carriageworks Farmers Market, O Tama Carey flung open the doors to her first permanent restaurant, Lankan Filling Station, in 2018.

-A shrine to Sri Lankan cuisine, the new East Sydney venue is headed up by the renowned chef and curry queen (who previously worked at Berta, Bistro Moncur and Billy Kwong) who has put together a hands-on menu of hoppers, sambols and curries.
+A shrine to Sri Lankan cuisine, the East Sydney venue is headed up by the renowned chef and curry queen (who previously worked at Berta, Bistro Moncur and Billy Kwong), featuring a hands-on menu of hoppers, sambols and curries.

 Designed by David Mitchell Architects, the long, slender dining room has a sleek, industrial fit-out of polished concrete walls and brushed copper lighting.
 Every inch of the floor plan has been used, creating an obstacle course of bentwood chairs, bistro tables and happy, curry-stained patrons.

-The build-your-own menu employs a check box system and it takes all the restraint in the world not to go on a mad ticking spree.
-Start by ordering a few hoppers, which are bowl-shaped crepes, known for their soft, spongey centre and crisp lacy trim.
-Variations include the string hoppers, made from vermicelli webbing, and one with a fried egg in the centre.
+The build-your-own menu employs a check box menu and it takes all the restraint in the world not to go on a mad ticking spree.
+Start by ordering a few hoppers, which are bowl-shaped crepes, known for their soft, spongey centre and crisp lacy trim — and an optional fried egg in the centre.

-Next up, choose a sambol.
+Next up, choose your sambol and pickles.
 This is the dip to your chip.
-Those who love a good tongue torturing will appreciate the kata sambol, made from a deadly medley of onion, chilli and lime.
+Those who love a good tongue torturing will appreciate the kata sambol, made from a deadly medley of onion, chilli and vinegar.
 Those with a more delicate palette will prefer the green pol sambol, a fragrant mix of shaved coconut and coriander or the seeni sambol, a sweet and sour mix of caramelised onions and tamarind.
 If in doubt, get the mixed sambol plate and play Russian roulette.

-As tempting as it is to wipe every bowl, dish, and table stain clean, be sure to leave room for dessert.
-The watalappam is unmissable.
-This sweet, caramelised custard comes crowned with an aromatic smattering of seeds, nuts, spices and toffee shards.
-Pair it with the ginger and turmeric gelato, a creamy, subtle-spiced ice-cream, which brings the evening to a faultless finish.
+As tempting as it is to wipe every bowl, dish, and table stain clean at Lankan Filling Station, be sure to leave room for dessert.
+The Kalu Dodol is unmissable.
+This dark and sticky treat is a coconut and rice flour jaggery combined with some crunchy cashews.
+Pair it with the Lankan Filling Station take on a Bounty or the ginger and turmeric gelato, a creamy, subtle-spiced ice cream, which brings the evening to a faultless finish.

 While hoppers go exceptionally well with hops, there's more to the drinks menu than just beer.
 If you're looking to quench the heat, try one of custom-blended Sri Lankan tea.
-Otherwise, there's natural, minimal intervention wines available (including sangiovese rosé on tap) as well as mead, faluda and Ceylon arrack, a Sri Lankan spirit made from fermented coconut flower sap.
+Otherwise, there's natural, minimal intervention wines available (including sangiovese rosé on tap) as well as sparkling cider, coconut and coffee slushies, and house-made milk wine and plenty of cocktails.